pv-appdev/msm-queries/README.md

 ### Class methods to define

  - `Director.youngest` should return the youngest director on the list.
+Start by defining a class method with that name:

+    ```ruby
+    class Director < ApplicationRecord
+      def Director.youngest
+        return "hello world"
+      end
+    end
+    ```

+    And then try calling that method in `rails console` with `Director.youngest` (don't forget to `reload!`).
+Then progressively enhance the method to return what we're actually looking for. **Work in small steps.**
  - `Director.eldest` should return the eldest director on the list.
 Watch out for `nil` values in the `dob` column — `nil` is considered to be "less than" anything else, when ordered.

     You can [use `.not` to filter out](https://chapters.firstdraft.com/chapters/770#wherenotthis) those rows first.